LDCSB Library Mission Statement

 Forest of Reading

 An exciting reading program that allows students to take part in selecting winning authors is coming to St. Theresa this year.
 This program is entitled the Forest of Reading.
-Check out the list of nominated books here.
 Blue Spruce is for FDK-Grade 2 and this will be run during library period.
 Silver Birch Express is for Grades 3-4 and will be run as a club at lunch recess, Silver Birch Fiction is for Grades 5-6 and will also be run as a club.
 Red Maple will be run independently by those 7-8s that are interested.

 Students must read at least 5 books out 10 in order to vote.
 Voting takes place in April and the Festival where students gather with selected authors occurs in May!
 We encourage students to use the Public Library in order to access titles as we have a limited number of books to share among participants.